Gary Lewis (tight end)

 Gary Wayne Lewis (born December 30, 1958) is an American former professional football player who was a tight end in the National Football League (NFL).
 Lewis was selected in the second round by the Green Bay Packers out of the University of Texas at Arlington in the 1981 NFL draft.
-He played high school football at Dangerfield High School.
-Lewis's brother, Darryl, also played in the National Football League (NFL).
+He played high school football at Dangerfield.
+Gary is happily married to the long time love of his life, Michelle Roberson Lewis.
+Lewis's brother, Darryl, also played in the NFL.